slackorama/sethmason.com/content/2008-06-18-google-code-search-to-the-rescue.markdown

 and I found a whole bunch of examples.
-You can also use it for silly things, like looking for [quotes](http://www.google.com/codesearch?hl=en&lr=&q=%22meaning+of+life%22&sbtn=Search) from "Hitchiker’s Guide To The Galaxy."
+You can also use it for silly things, like looking for [quotes](http://www.google.com/codesearch?hl=en&lr=&q=%22meaning+of+life%22&sbtn=Search) from "Hitchiker's Guide To The Galaxy."

-It’s official, Google now owns me. *sigh*
+It's official, Google now owns me. *sigh*